mcollier/azd-function-eventhub-private-mi-csharp/README.md

     azd env set VIRTUAL_NETWORK_PRIVATE_ENDPOINT_SUBNET_ADDRESS_SPACE_PREFIX 10.1.2.0/24
     ```

 1. For working without virtual network functionality, use the `azd up` command to provision the Azure resources and deploy the Azure Function code.
-The Azure Function is a simple function which sends an event to the provisioned Event Hub every 5 minutes.

     ```bash
     # Provision the Azure resources and deploy the Azure Function app.